Josh Hayes (motorcyclist): Career

 Finishing a close second in the 2013 AMA Pro SuperBike points standings to his Monster Energy/Graves/Yamaha teammate and 2013 SuperBike Champion Josh Herrin, Hayes won eight races and earned two additional podiums.
 He also had a season sweep in qualifying, earning all eight SuperBike pole positions, and he set a new lap record at New Jersey Motorsports Park.

 Hayes showed in 2014 that the #4 on his Monster Energy/Graves/Yamaha R1 SuperBike was an omen.
-On the strength of his 7 race wins and 3 second-place finishes out of 11 races this season, Josh captured his fourth AMA Pro SuperBike Championship.
+On the strength of his seven race wins and three second-place finishes out of 11 races this season, Hayes captured his fourth AMA Pro SuperBike Championship.
 He also won the GEICO Motorcycle Superbike Shootout Championship that same year.

-In 2015, Hayes notched 10 Superbike wins during MotoAmerica's inaugural season.
-He also reached the podium in 16 out of 18 races and earned 5 pole positions.
+In 2015, Hayes notched ten Superbike wins during MotoAmerica's inaugural season.
+He also reached the podium in 16 out of 18 races and earned five pole positions.
 His teammate Cameron Beaubier nipped him by just four points for the 2015 MotoAmerica Superbike title.

 In 2016, Hayes finished the MotoAmerica season just six points behind his teammate Beaubier, and it came down to the final race of the season at New Jersey Motorsports Park to decide it all.

-Hayes finished fourth in the 2017 MotoAmerica Championship, reaching the podium 8 times, which included a victory at VIRginia International Raceway.
+Hayes finished fourth in the 2017 MotoAmerica Championship, reaching the podium eight times, which included a victory at VIRginia International Raceway.

 On July 29, 2023 at Brainerd International Raceway, at age 48, Hayes secured his 87th career MotoAmerica/AMA race win, giving him the all-time record for the most wins across all MotoAmerica/AMA Pro roadracing classes.